 The extra-long Huret shift lever was taken from the same '71 Sprite that donated its crankset.
 I find it interesting how several parts from one donor bike have made it onto the same build on multiple occasions.
 I actually had to sacrifice a few different already-incomplete shifters for parts to make this one work properly.
-So how is it shifting a 10-speed rear cluster with a non-indexed friction shifter, you ask?
-It's just fine.
-Nothing to complain about here!
-More on that later.
+This lever with the 105 derailleur with the 10-speed cassette is the perfect combination.
 The shifter travels exactly 180 degrees from the lowest to the highest gear and the extra "throw" due to length of the shifter allows for easy, precise adjustment.
+11-speed derailleurs have a different ratio than others; if I had chosen a 10-speed derailleur, the shifter would not have had enough trigger pull to reach all 10 gears.
 On an unrelated note, the way I happened to have it in the photos with the chain on the 5th largest gear, the upper and lower spans of chain are parallel, the chain line is spot on, and the shifter stands exactly perpendicular from the down tube.
 It's as if everything is perfectly matched and the bike was meant to be this way.

 The wheelset was a pretty good deal, consisting of Sun Venus rims, Pure RT-100 hubs, and DT Competition double butted spokes, weighing in at about 1700 grams minus the skewers.
 They arrived fully assembled and completely true.

-Now that I have learned a bit more about bike fit and what my body prefers, I was able to nail the cockpit configuration on the first try.
+Now that I have learned a bit more about bike fit and what my body prefers, I was able to get much closer to the ideal cockpit configuration on the first try.
 The alloy handlebars from a 1986 KHS Grand Prix (ha) are 39 cm wide, giving the perfect balance of handling and aerodynamics.
 I'm not sure what the drop and run measurements are but they are pretty similar to what I've been using up to this point so I figured a 70 mm stem would be good.
-I went with a quill-to-threadless stem adapter to allow for quick stem swaps, but I don't think I will be taking advantage of that anytime soon.
+I went with a quill-to-threadless stem adapter to allow for quick stem swaps in case this one didn't work out.
 I'm glad I didn't go with the Schwinn stem which was 85 mm.
 And yes, it's slammed.
 Not for the sake of slamming, but because it's good like that.
 The tape is Nashbar Softgrip, comparable to the Specialized S-wrap that my friend Nikolai has on his bike.
 He also helped me wrap the bars and did a perfect job.

 Brakes, as mentioned previously, are Mafac Racers with Kool Stop Eagle pads from a 1977 Peugeot UO-8.
 The levers are some nearly-new Tektros, which came with a quick-release/throw-range switch.
 Nikolai actually got the bright idea to release them while setting the brakes and then tighten again when the cables were locked down, resulting in what are perhaps the most precisely-adjusted center-pull brakes in all of history.